Our complaints policy

 We are committed to providing a high quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

-If you have a complaint, please contact Miss Susan Lewis, Complaints Partner with the details.
+If you have a complaint, please contact Miss Susan Lewis, Complaints Solicitor with the details.
 You can write to her at:

 or e-mail email@example.com

 If you send us an e-mail and do not receive an acknowledgement from us within 24 hours, please contact us by phone.
 We cannot guarantee receipt of electronic correspondence.

 - Within three days we will send you a letter acknowledging your complaint and ask you to confirm or explain any details.

 - We will then investigate your complaint.
 This will normally involve Susan Lewis, Complaints Partner, reviewing your matter file and speaking to the member of staff who acted for you.

 - If appropriate we will then invite you to meet Miss Lewis to discuss and hopefully resolve your complaint.
 We would hope to be in a position to meet with you in this way no longer than 14 days after first receiving your complaint.
 If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write to you setting out our views on the situation and any redress that we feel to be appropriate.